Following the pioneers’ footsteps through some of the West’s harshest landscapes

 It is difficult to write about the Oregon Trail without sounding like a broken record of tragedy.

 A good gravel road connects me to twin ruts through the sagebrush—the original Oregon Trail.
 I feel a rush as I guide my wheels onto the trail.
 I am quite literally driving on history.
 Through the floorboards, I can feel the sagebrush scrape the truck’s undercarriage.
 Rain begins to pelt my windshield as I approach the saddle of the pass.
 There are a few stone markers on the north side of the ruts, so I park the truck off the south side.
 I get out of the truck and survey the view to the west.
 The trail noticeably drops in elevation, leaving a view of western Wyoming and Utah that must be grandiose on a clear day.
 To the east, the landscape appears flat.
 This view must have been fitting for the travelers—the west inviting them, the east proving few regrets.
-It was here, at this exact spot I’m standing, that was the border for the Oregon Territory in the 1840s and 1850s.
-Travelers would have had another thousand miles to the Willamette Valley or to California, but they had reached Oregon—I wonder if this was the first moment they felt a sense of relief or a sense of accomplishment.
+At this exact spot I’m standing was the border for the Oregon Territory in the 1840s and 1850s.
+Travelers would have had another thousand miles to the Willamette Valley or to California, but they had reached Oregon.
+I wonder if this was the first moment they felt a sense of relief or a sense of accomplishment.

 I spend quite a bit of time at the top of South Pass standing in the rain, soaking in the moment and the place.
 The number of historically significant sites in the United States untouched by time is staggeringly low.
-This is a special moment.
+This is a special moment and a special place.
 Everywhere I look, the landscape is virtually the same as it was when our ancestors stood in this exact spot 170 years ago.
 What they saw is what I see; the isolation I feel must be something like what they felt.
 I wonder if I have reached the apex in my weekend quest for understanding.

 I soon learn that I have not.

 Fifteen miles and an hour later, I’m sitting in my truck in the highway pull out at the “Parting of the Ways” monument.
-This is just a tourist marker recognizing the junction where the Oregon and California Trails split, for which the actual site is almost 10 miles to the west in the desert.
+This is just a tourist marker recognizing the point where the Oregon and California Trails split, for which the actual site is almost 10 miles to the west in the desert.

 It’s pouring now, and like Rocky Ridge, I have to abandon my plans to see the actual site of the Parting of the Ways.
 I watch the storm rage outside, sheets of rain obscuring the nearby hillsides.
-Dry inside my truck, I reflect on the rain, on the plague of mosquitos the night before, on the nervous moments driving the slick wet backroads, on the creepy emptiness I felt at Rock Hollow, and on the loneliness I experienced at Frederick Fulkerson’s quiet grave.
+Dry inside my truck, I reflect on the rain, on the plague of mosquitos the night before, on the “historic” derecho, on the nervous moments driving the slick wet backroads, on the creepy emptiness I felt at Rock Hollow, and on the loneliness I experienced at Frederick Fulkerson’s quiet grave.
 I had come to the Oregon Trail to understand the hardships the pioneers faced.
 Perhaps it gave me exactly what I had been looking for.
 Sitting warm and dry in my fully enclosed, weather proof, climate controlled SUV, I realize I still have a lot to learn.

 Kelso Ridge – Torreys Peak